jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```bash
 sudo nano /etc/nginx/sites-available/cloud.x_youromain.conf
 ```
-edit NGINX to look like this.
-At the time of writing, certbot will not automatically create http2 in the two listenings.
-This is needed so NGINX does not throw warnings.
+At the time of writing this, there is still an open issue for certbot (https://github.com/certbot/certbot/issues/3646).
+To not get any warnings from NGINX, add 'http2' in the two ssl listen lines.
 ```NGINX
 server {
     server_name cloud.x_youromain.com;